PRISM Captive - Affiliate Risk Captive

 ARC has been established to provide both short and long term objectives for PRISM including:

 The board is made up of current PRISM Board, Committee, and staff members along with Utah Counsel, and they are:

-ARC will be run much in the same manner as PRISM.
-Although captive insurance companies are not subject to regulations such as the Brown Act, it is important to the members of PRISM to have full knowledge of the happenings and activities of ARC, and as such, staff will provide full disclosure to its members and the public.
+ARC is run much in the same manner as PRISM.
+Although captive insurance companies are not subject to regulations such as the Brown Act, it is important to the members of PRISM to have full knowledge of the happenings and activities of ARC, and as such, staff provides full disclosure to its members and the public.
 Members can view PRISM's website or the Captive's website at any time to find out more information related to the Captive.